WOAH (ex OIE) HPAI free status for Belgium regained on the 3rd of April 2025 and approved and published by the WOAH on 23th of May 2025.

 Poultry

-The first outbreak of highly pathogenic avian influenza in poultry in 2023 has been confirmed on the 12th of January 2023.
-Additional outbreaks have since then been confirmed.
-In total, 5 outbreaks occurred in 2023 in poultry and all outbreaks involved a H5N1 virus strain.
+The first outbreak of highly pathogenic avian influenza in poultry in 2025 has been confirmed on the 18th of February 2025.
+Two additional outbreaks have since been confirmed in poultry.

 The control measures provided for by the European legislation (under which a stamping out in the outbreaks, the immediate delimitation of a 3 km protection zone and a 10 km surveillance zone, movement restrictions within the zones and an increased surveillance within the zones) have been implemented.